Appearance

 The Core Advantages

-Every Truth Node in the TaaS network runs the same Recipe logic locally before proposing an outcome on-chain.
-This means the result is independently reproducible by anyone nodes, challengers, smart contracts, and end users alike.
+Independent network participants execute the same intent locally before proposing an outcome.
+This ensures the result is independently reproducible by nodes, smart contracts, and end users.

 Built to Evolve